dynobo/normcap/README.md

 ### Design Principles

 - **Multi-Platform**<br>Should work on on Linux, Mac & Windows.
-- **Don't run as service**<br>As NormCap is (hopefully) not used too often, it shouldn't consume resources in the background, even if it leads to a slower start-up time.
+- **Don't run as service**<br>As normcap is (hopefully) not used too often, it shouldn't consume resources in the background, even if it leads to a slower start-up time.
 - **No network connection**<br>Everything should run locally without any network communication.
 - **Avoid text in UI**<br>This just avoids translations ;-) And I think it is feasible in such an simple application.
 - **Avoid configuration file or settings UI**<br>Focus on simplicity and core functionality.